MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 The I key switches to the inspection camera.
 This is just a free floating camera that lets you look around the level while all the cameras and tracked objects are running so you can see if they are working and in the right places. (only works when VPStudioComp output is set to NONE)

 The T key toggles between moving the inspection camera and moving the talent marks.

+y, u, p, o and i keys will toggle visibility of TalentMark, MeasuringGuide, CameraModel, CameraRig and Tracker actors

 When VPStudioComp output is set to "player viewport" you will see the full composite output of live cameras and the CG background.
 The 1 and 2 keys switch between VPCamera1 and VPCamera2